tiian/tiian.github.io/lixa/README.md

 Docker images are available in [Docker Hub](https://hub.docker.com/u/lixa): here you can find ready to use and base images to develop XTA applications that run in Docker containers.

 Are you scared about [performances](performances/performances.md) of Distributed Transactions?
 LIXA might surprise you!
-If you are interested in the topic, don't miss this section with the results that have been obtained with a [colocated/sidecar architecture](performances/performances_2.md)
+If you are interested in the topic, don't miss this section with the results that have been obtained with a [colocated/sidecar architecture](performances/performances_2.md).

 LIXA articles:

 - [Microservices and Distributed Transactions](https://dzone.com/articles/microservices-and-distributed-transactions): introduces how LIXA and XTA supports microservices based architectures
 - [Microservices and Distributed Transactions: Beyond the 'Happy Path'](https://dzone.com/articles/microservices-and-distributed-transactions-beyond): explains how failure scenarios are managed by LIXA and XTA in microservices based architectures

+A selection of [interesting articles](interesting_articles.md) related to distributed transactions & microservices.

 Legacy [home page](https://sourceforge.net/p/lixa/wiki/) still contains interesting contents that will be gradually migrated to this new site.